OpenNebula/website/content/product/virtual_machines_operation/virtual_machine_instances/vm_instances.md

 <a id="disk-save-as-action"></a>

-### Saving a VM Disk to an Image (`disk-saveas`)
+### Saving a VM Disk to an Image

-Any VM disk can be saved to a new image (if the VM is in `RUNNING`, `POWEROFF`, `SUSPENDED`, `UNDEPLOYED` or `STOPPED` states).
+Any VM disk can be saved to a new image by issuing the `onevm disk-saveas` command if the VM is in `RUNNING`, `POWEROFF`, `SUSPENDED`, `UNDEPLOYED` or `STOPPED` states.
 This is a live operation that happens immediately.
 This operation accepts `--snapshot <snapshot_id>` as an optional argument, which specifies a disk snapshot to use as base of the new Image, instead of the current disk state (value by default).

 {{< alert title="Warning" color="warning" >}}
 This action is not in sync with the hypervisor.
 If the VM is in `RUNNING` state make sure the disk is unmounted (preferred), synced or quiesced in some way or another before doing the `disk-saveas` operation.{{< /alert >}}

 <a id="vm-guide2-resizing-a-vm"></a>